ycpcs/cs320-spring2020/assign/assign08.md

 >
 > This is also a good opportunity to discuss how the design of the system changed as you worked on the implementation.
 >
-> **3.** Database Schema: (2-3) minutes Present the Schema for your SQL database.
-The DB Schema should include all tables with their attribute names (columns) and their respective data types, as well as how the tables are connected.
+> **3.** Database Schema: (2-3 minutes) Present the Schema for your SQL database.
+The DB Schema should include all tables with their attribute names (columns) and their respective data types, as well as how the tables are related to each other.
 >
 > **4.** Implementation: (3-4 minutes) What were the most interesting things you learned when you implemented the system?
 If you used any interesting programming techniques, this is a good opportunity to discuss them.
 >